[Hong Kong] How Japanese people can open an HSBC account [Memo]

 Author's Prerequisites

-○ Have a residence in mainland China (Shenzhen) and hold a Shenzhen work permit/residence permit.
+○ I have a residence in mainland China (Shenzhen) and possess a Shenzhen work permit/residence permit.

-○ Do not have a residence in Hong Kong and are not eligible for a Hong Kong work visa/identity card.
+○ I do not have a residence in Hong Kong and am not eligible for a Hong Kong work visa/identity card.

 HSBC Prerequisites